dereuromark/cakephp-url-cache/README.md

 		...
 	}

-5. Thats it!
-Just continue using $this->Html->link as you usually do.
+5. That's it!
+Just continue using `$this->Html->link()` or `$this->Html->url()` as you usually do.

 By default all the cache will be stored in one file.
 This is only recommended for sites with not many links.
-If your site has a ton of unique urls you don't want to store them all in one giant cache which would need to be loaded each request.
+If your site has a ton of unique URLs you don't want to store them all in one giant cache which would need to be loaded each request.
-You can set the option Configure::write('UrlCache.pageFiles', true) and each page will additionally keep a seperate cache for those unique urls.
+You can set the option Configure::write('UrlCache.pageFiles', true) and each page will additionally keep a separate cache for those unique URLs.
-Only the controller/action urls without named or passed params will then be stored in the global cache.
+Only the controller/action URLs without named or passed params will then be stored in the global cache.

 There is also a Configure::write('UrlCache.verbosePrefixes', true) param.
 It is useful if you defined some prefixes in your core.php like `Configure::write('Routing.prefixes', array('admin'));`